Military of the Warring States: History

-Technically speaking, the Warring States period overlaps with the Eastern Zhou dynasty, but by this point, the Zhou kings had become politically irrelevant.
-Their feudal vassals had adopted the title of king and were functionally independent of any other power.
+The Warring States period comprises the latter half of the Eastern Zhou dynasty, by which point the Zhou kings had become nearly politically irrelevant.
+Their vassals began to adopt the title of king and were functionally independent of any other power.

 Periodization

 There is no agreed upon starting point for the Warring States period.
 According to one definition, it began in 481 BC when the House of Tian eliminated the House of Jiang and usurped the throne of Qi.
-Another defines the start as the Battle of Jinyang in 453 BC when the viscounts of Han (state), Zhao (state), and Wei (state) eliminated the Lord of Zhi, thereby becoming the most powerful families in the state of Jin.
-Other starting points for the Warring States period include 403 BC, when King Weilie of Zhou bestowed upon the viscounts of Han, Zhao, and Wei the title of marquis, or the Partition of Jin in 376 BC, when the Three Jin divided the territory of Jin among themselves, forming their own states.
+Another defines the start as the Battle of Jinyang in 453 BC when the lords of Han, Zhao, and Wei eliminated the Lord of Zhi, thereby becoming the most powerful families in the state of Jin.
+Although the Usurpation of Qi by Tian and Partition of Jin are the two most salient political events used to determine the boundary between the two halves of the Eastern Zhou, other starting points for the Warring States period include the death of Confucius in 479 BC, the accession of King Yuan of Zhou in 476 or 475 BC, or the formal recognition by King Weilie of Zhou of the rulers of Han, Zhao, and Wei as vassal lords in 403 BC.
+Not all historians will accept a single year as a clean cutoff date, and some will choose arbitrarily.

 Partition of Jin (453–376 BC)

 In the beginning of the 5th century BC, the state of Jin was dominated by five noble houses.
 In 453 BC, the three houses of Han, Zhao, and Wei defeated their rivals at the Battle of Jinyang and began the tripartite division of the old state of Jin.
-In 424 BC, they mutually recognized each other's independence; however, it was not until 403 BC when King Weilie of Zhou recognized this political reality and bestowed upon them the title of marquis.
+In 424 BC, they mutually recognized each other's independence; however, it was not until 403 BC when King Weilie of Zhou recognized this political reality and bestowed upon them the title of hou.
 In 376 BC, they formally divided the territory of Jin between themselves.

 Partition of Zhou (441 BC)

 In 441, King Ai of Zhou was killed by his brother Shuxi, who became King Si of Zhou.
 King Si was killed five months later by his brother Wei, who became King Kao of Zhou.
-Fearing another usurpation, King Kao decided to split the territory of Zhou in half, with his brother, Prince Jie, ruling as the Duke Huan of Henan in Wangcheng, while he himself resided in Gong or Chengzhou.
+Fearing another usurpation, King Kao decided to split the territory of Zhou in half, with his brother, Prince Jie, ruling as the Duke Huan of Henan in Wangcheng (present-day Xi'an), while he himself resided in Gong or Chengzhou (present-day Luoyang).
 During the reign of King Xian of Zhou (r.
 369-320 BC), Duke Hui declared independence for West Zhou, formally dividing Zhou into two territories.
 This bipartite situation persisted until 314, when King Nan of Zhou moved back to Wangcheng in West Zhou.
-In 256, the state of Qin annexed West Zhou and demoted King Nan to a duke.
+In 256, the state of Qin annexed West Zhou and demoted King Nan.
 The remnants of West Zhou fled to East Zhou where they proclaimed Duke Wen as king.
 East Zhou's army was defeated by the Qin in 251 and was annexed two years later, ending the Zhou dynasty.